Is It True (Tame Impala song)

-"Is It True" is a song by australian-psychedelic band Tame Impala and is the 6th and final single released in promotion of their 4th studio album, The Slow Rush.
-While it was initially released on February 14, 2020 as the 9th track on the album, it would be released as a standalone single on August 7, 2020.
+"Is It True" is a 2020 single by Australian psychedelic project Tame Impala and the sixth and final single released in promotion of their fourth studio album, The Slow Rush.
+While it was initially released on February 14, 2020, as the ninth track on the album, a standalone single was released on August 7, 2020.

-The song would be remixed by Four Tet for the deluxe edition of the album called "The Slow Rush – B-Sides and Remixes".
-A visulizer would be made for the remix in a similar style to the lyric video.
+The song was remixed by Four Tet for the deluxe edition of the album called The Slow Rush – B-Sides and Remixes.
+A visualizer would be made for the remix in a similar style to the lyric video.